India is a candidate to be the ideal substitute for China in terms of foreign trade attractiveness.

 But what is behind this great growth?
 And can India really now aspire to take China's place in international trade?

 The visit of Nancy Pelosi, Speaker of the United States House, in August 2022 greatly irritated the Chinese government, as it was seen as an attempt to obtain an economic and political return from the de facto independence of the small state vis-à-vis China .
 And in response, Xi will increase his influence on the territory in every possible way, investing in the technology sector favoring the birth and growth of national companies that will operate on the domestic market.
-Instead, there will be less and less room for foreign companies.
+Instead, there will be less and less space for foreign companies.

 But there is another problematic element for China, namely the harshness with which the government applied restrictions on mobility every time a new outbreak of Covid infections arose.